ietf/tao/Tao.md

 services, and time are to be heartily congratulated and thanked.

 You must be wearing your badge in order to get into the terminal room.
-The terminal room provides lots of power strips, lots of Ethernet ports, wireless (for the people who don't need Ethernet but want power), What it doesn't provide are terminals; the name is historical.
+The terminal room provides power strips, Ethernet ports, and wifi (for the people who don't need Ethernet but want power).
+What it doesn't provide are terminals; the name is historical.
 The help desk in the terminal room is also a good place to ask questions about network failures, although they might point you off to different networking staff.